High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Introduction

 Before delving into the XOR problem, we first analyze the classification of a two component Gaussian mixture model in Section~\ref{sec:binary-gmm}.
 This task is of course best solved using a one-layer network i.e., logistic regression, but with a two-layer network it exhibits some similar phenomenologies to the XOR problem while being more amenable to finer analysis.
 Here, we again find that if with random initial weights, with probability $1/2$ the SGD will first converge to a classifier with macroscopic generalization error, and then follow a degenerate diffusion in a microscopic neighborhood of that set of unstable fixed points.
 We demonstrate this both empirically for positive signal-to-noise ratio and theoretically in the limit where the SNR tends to zero after the dimension tends to infinity.

 While the above are a few examples that we are able to solve in detail for both their ballistic and diffusive limits, we expect our main theorem to be applicable and lend new insights into a host of other problems including SGD for finite-rank matrix and tensor PCA, and one and two-layer neural networks applied to mixtures of $k$-Gaussians for fixed $k\ge 2$.
+We leave this to future investigation.
+In this paper, we only consider the simplest variant of SGD, namely online SGD; we leave other variants involving batching and re-use to future works.